KasumiL5x/Fullscreenizer/README.md

 A hotkey can be used instead of the UI.
 Configuration options are saved, and the hotkey can automatically enable upon startup.

+## Binaries
+See [here](https://github.com/KasumiL5x/Fullscreenizer/releases) for the available binaries.

 ## Status
 This project was created around 2014/2015 and is not maintained.